-The franchise was awarded in 1999 and began play in the 2002 season.
-2011 would mark the Texans’ first division title, winning the AFC South with a 10-6 record.
+The franchise was awarded to the city in 1999 and began play in the 2002 season.
+The 2011 year would mark the Texans’ first division title, winning the AFC South with a 10-6 record.

 With 19 TDs and 1,699 passing yards, Watson was looking like an early candidate for Rookie of the Year honors.
 But that ended after he tore his ACL in practice ahead of Week 9.
 Without Watson under center, Houston would average just 13.7 points per game in the final nine games of the season.

-And with both JJ Watt and Whitney Mercilus sidelined for 11 games each, the Texans defense allowed the most points in the league.
+With both Watt and Whitney Mercilus sidelined for 11 games each, the Texans defense allowed the most points in the league.
 All this led to a rough 4-12 season (7-9 ATS).

 But 2018 saw a healthy Watson and Watt lead the team back to (relative) glory, as Houston went 11-5 and won the South again.
 Heading into 2019, former first-overall pick Jadeveon Clowney may be on the trading block, but their arch-rival, the Indianapolis Colts, are losing a much bigger piece thanks to the retirement of Andrew Luck.